volumio/volumio-os/CONTRIBUTING.md

 ## Commit Message Format

 All commits must follow semantic commit format.
+This is enforced by CI.

 ### Format